Invoke using Golem CLI

 Cancelling pending invocations

 As invocations are executed sequentially, it is possible to cancel a pending invocation before it starts executing.
-This can be done using the command line interface by running the worker cancel-invocation
+This can be done using the command line interface by running the agent cancel-invocation

 subcommand: